PCS: The Basics About Permanent Change of Station

 - The military won’t pay for you to move your pet, and there are other things you’ll need to take into account to bring your best little buddy along.

-For more information, visit the OCONUS Moves section on Military OneSource.
+For more information, visit the OCONUS Moves section of Military OneSource.

-Let Military OneSource professionals help you with relocation assistance referrals, help with housing, transportation, and information on education and employment in your new location so you can focus on your exciting new adventure.
+Let Military OneSource professionals or your installation Military and Family Support Center help you with relocation assistance referrals, housing, transportation and information on education and employment in your new location so you can focus on your exciting new adventure.
 Learn more about the moving benefits and resources available to you, talk to your friends for advice and reach out for assistance.